-- 12.1 The Provost may direct that reports to the Council must be introduced, without interruption where appropriate, by the officer presenting the report. - 12.2 The Provost may then give members the opportunity to ask questions and request explanations or more information from that officer or from any other officer at the meeting who holds information that is relevant to the matter under consideration. - 12.3 During this period of questions and explanation, members must not make statements.
+- 12.1 The Provost will direct that reports to the Council must be introduced, without interruption where appropriate, by the officer presenting the report. - 12.2 The Provost will then give members the opportunity to ask relevant questions of, and request explanations or more information from that officer or any other officer at the meeting who holds relevant information, or to ask relevant questions where appropriate of the Leader of the Council or a Spokesperson. - 12.3 During this period of questions and explanation, members must not make statements.
 The point a member wishes to raise must be framed as a question.
 A motion or an amendment cannot be moved at this stage - 12.4 When, in the opinion of the Provost, members have had a reasonable opportunity to ask questions and request explanations or more information, the Provost will advise that the Council may now discuss the matter.